-- (a) Ensure multi-unit residential subdivision and development is designed and located in a way that: [s42A Report Section 12 Topic 9: Housing options Objectives and Policies] - (i) provides a range of housing types; - (ii) Addresses and integrates with adjacent residential development, town centres and public open space; - (iii) Addresses and responds to the constraints of the site, including typography topography, natural features and heritage values; - (iv) Supports an integrated transport network, including walking and cycling connections to public open space network; and - (v) Maintains the amenity values of neighbouring sites. - (b) Encourage developments that promote the outcomes of the Waikato District Council's Multi-unit Development Urban Design Guidelines (Appendix 3.4), in particular section 3 (site and context analysis), section 4 (movement, access and parking), section 5 (neighbourhood character), section 6 (street and public realm interface), and section 8 (communal open spaces and landscape treatment), in particular by:

-- (i) Responding to the immediate urban and built form; - (ii) Designing and locating development to support connection to the surrounding context and local amenities; - (iii) Promoting the safe movement of pedestrians and vehicles on site; - (iv) Ensuring design is contextually appropriate and promotes local characteristics to contribute to community identity; - (v) Designs that respond to and promote the public interface by the provision of: - A. Streets and public places; - B. Pedestrian safety and amenity. - C. Side setbacks; and - D. Variation in roof form. - (vi) Provides usable and accessible individual and/or communal outdoor living courts that maximise light access, functionality and privacy. - (vii) Ensuring a communal outdoor living court is provided where private individual outdoor living courts are limited.
+- (a) Ensure multi-unit residential subdivision and development is designed in a way that: - (i) provides a range of housing types; - (ii) Addresses and integrates with adjacent residential development, town centres and public open space; - (iii) Addresses and responds to the constraints of the site, including typography, natural features and heritage values; - (iv) Supports an integrated transport network, including walking and cycling connections to public open space network; and - (v) Maintains the amenity values of neighbouring sites. - (b) Encourage developments that promote the outcomes of the Waikato District Council's Multi-unit Development Urban Design Guidelines (Appendix 3.4), in particular section 3 (site and context analysis), section 4 (movement, access and parking), section 5 (neighbourhood character), section 6 (street and public realm interface), and section 8 (communal open spaces and landscape treatment), in particular by: - (i) Responding to the immediate urban and built form; - (ii) Designing and locating development to support connection to the surrounding context and local amenities; - (iii) Promoting the safe movement of pedestrians and vehicles on site; - (iv) Ensuring design is contextually appropriate and promotes local characteristics to contribute to community identity; - (v) Designs that respond to and promote the public interface by the provision of: - A. Streets and public places; - B. Pedestrian safety and amenity.

+- C. Side setbacks; and

+- D. Variation in roof form.

+- (vi) Ensuring a communal outdoor living court is provided where private individual outdoor living courts are limited.